Make-School-Courses/DS-2.1-Machine-Learning/README.md

 To pass this course you must meet the following requirements:

 - Actively participate in class and abide by the [Attendance Policy](https://make.sc/attendance-policy)
-- Complete and pass all Assignments, Quizzes and Projects with a score of above 70%
+- Complete and pass all Assignments, Projects with a score of above 70%
 - Make up classwork from all absences